 There is something on the Dingle Peninsula for everyone to enjoy, such as scenic driving routes, aquatic activities, fine dining, brilliant scenery, and heritage trails.

 The Slea Head drive along the Dingle Peninsula is the most popular driving route and takes you through historic sites, Irish-speaking villages, and famous Hollywood film locations like the renowned Blasket Islands and Skellig Islands.
+Needless to say, this is one of the top things to do in Dingle.

 3. Climb Carrauntoohil – the highest mountain in Ireland